pnkraemer/probdiffeq/docs/index.md

 ## Probabilistic solvers for differential equations in JAX

-`probdiffeq` implements adaptive probabilistic numerical solvers for initial value problems.
+ProbDiffEq implements adaptive probabilistic numerical solvers for initial value problems.

 It inherits automatic differentiation, vectorisation, and GPU capability from JAX.
 Features include: